nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 - the URL of the FHIR server that hosts the Patient resource.
 If the URL of the server is not `https://demographics.spineservices.nhs.uk/STU3/Patient/` then this error will be thrown.

 - an identifier for the Patient resource being referenced.
 The identifier must be known to the server.
 In addition where NHS Digital own the business identifier scheme for a given type of FHIR resource then the logical and business identifiers will be the same.
 In this case the NHS number of a Patient resource is both a logical and business identifier meaning that it can be specified without the need to supply the identifier scheme.
 If the NHS number is missing from the patient parameter then this error will be thrown.

-#### Custodian parameter ####
-When using the OPTIONAL `custodian` parameter the client is referring to an Organisation by a business identifier, specifically its ODS code.
-Two pieces of information are needed:
- - The business identifier scheme.
-In this case it must be `https://fhir.nhs.uk/Id/ods-organization-code`
- - The business identifier.
-The identifier must meet the following requirements:
-   - It must be a valid ODS code.
-   - The ODS code must be an organisation that is known to the NRLS.
-   - The ODS code must be in the Provider role.

 -->
 #### `_format` request parameter ####